 Our wonderful Global Education Committee are all returned international volunteers.
 The Global Citizen Award has been developed by EIL Intercultural Learning’s Global Education Committee as a Development Education initiative.
 The EIL Global Education Committee is made up of a core group of previous international volunteers with a passion for Development Education.
 Members of the Global Education Committee support the Award and its participants through mentorship, resources, events and workshops.

 Aleks joined the committee as she wanted to be part of a great team that does things that matter in the world.
-She was a youth café volunteer then a children youth leader in foróige.
+She was a youth café volunteer then a children youth leader in Foróige.
 Aleks traveled to Vietnam on an EIL Explore Award where she spent two months teaching English.

-Catherine is currently studying Corporate Law in NUI Galway and is an active member of the NUI Galway Students' Union and the Union Students of Ireland.
-Catherine has traveled to the Governors Institute Vermont with EIL, I decided to further my involvement by volunteering abroad in Guatemala with EIL.
+Catherine is currently studying Corporate Law in NUI Galway and is an active member of the NUI Galway Students' Union and the Union of Students in Ireland.
+Catherine has traveled to the Governors Institute Vermont with EIL and she decided to further her involvement by volunteering abroad in Guatemala with EIL.

 Giulia Di Capua

 Giulia is an Italian girl living in Ireland since 2013.
 At 17 she took part in an exchange program in Germany with an association called AFS.
 After her experience abroad she got involved in volunteering; from assisting young exchange students and their families through the experience with workshops and orientations, to organising local public events to raise awareness on intercultural learning and global citizenship.

 Giulia joined the EIL volunteer Network in 2017 and has since been involved in different activities supporting the programs and the activities.